 The Assistant Director of Residential Life and Resident Director for Curtis Hall lives in Curtis Hall.
-They supervise fourteen residential Resident Assistants (RAs) who live in Curtis Hall and one Senior Resident Assistant who lives in the Commons.
+The Assistant Director supervises fourteen Resident Assistants (RAs) who live in Curtis Hall and one Senior Resident Assistant who lives in the Commons.
 RAs are responsible for building community through programming that enhances the academic experience at the Academy.
 RAs also provide supervision of Curtis Hall and the Commons, monitor access to the building, provide incident management, monitor conduct, address safety concerns, assist students as needed and submit maintenance work orders when necessary.